Table of Contents

 Physical Examination in Low Back Pain

-2. Feel – spinous process percussion tenderness (? fracture, tumor, infection), SI joint pain (? ankylosing spondylitis), chest expansion <2.5cm (? ankylosing spondylitis), step at L5 (? spondylolisthesis)
+2. Feel – spinous process percussion tenderness (? fracture, tumor, infection), SI joint pain (? ankylosing spondylitis), chest expansion <2.5cm (? ankylosing spondylitis), step at L5 (? spondylolisthesis), paravertebral tenderness (tenderness anywhere from midline to midaxillary line)

 3. Move – pain on bending toward affected side, or on flexion (?
 Lumbar disc disease), pain on extension (?
 Facet joint or spinal stenosis), range of motion